Dr Mason is often asked to contribute to policy discussions and briefings on the Middle East.

 Evaluating Russian Policy and its Impact in the Middle East

-In 2018 Dr Mason conducted research in New York and Moscow on Russian intervention in Syria and built on his research concerning the Iranian intervention in the Syria conflict and the international politics of/in the Middle East.
+In 2018 Dr Mason conducted research in New York and Moscow on Russian intervention in Syria and built on his research concerning the Iranian intervention in the Syria conflict and international politics of/in the Middle East.
 The aim of the research was to investigate the background to Russian intervention in Syria, Russian – NATO relations, (specifically the main driving factors for Russian intervention in Syria), and assess the prospects for (re)building more durable bilateral relations with other states in the Middle East.
 The research drove issue specific insights, especially on energy interests, and updated the literature on Russia’s relations with Turkey, Jordan, Egypt, the GCC States, Iran and Israel.

-The research determined that western-led interventions in Iraq (2003) and Libya (2011) as well as the Joint Comprehensive Plan of Action signed in 2015, (including more recent arms control issues) have played a role in shaping Russian policy.
-In more detail, Moscow believes that liberal interventionism undermines its political legitimacy: it has been defined in western capitals, it can be a threat to international security, and it might eventually be used as a justification for regime change in Russia.
-It’s return to the Middle East can be justified initially through the prism of national security and then along expanding lines of economic, energy, security and defence relations, whereby President Putin is attempting to return Russia to back to its position as an global power, initially by establishing a presence in the Eastern Mediterranean.
+The research determined that western-led interventions in Iraq (2003) and Libya (2011) as well as the Joint Comprehensive Plan of Action (JCPOA) signed in 2015, (including more recent arms control issues) have played a role in shaping Russian policy.
+In more detail, Moscow believes that liberal interventionism undermines its political legitimacy: it has been defined in western capitals, it is perceived to be a threat to international security, and it might eventually be used as a justification for regime change in Russia.
+Moscow’s return to the Middle East can be justified initially through the prism of national security and then along expanding lines of economic, energy, security and defence relations, whereby President Putin is attempting to return Russia to back to its position as an global power, initially by establishing a presence in the Eastern Mediterranean.